 Stylistics of literary dialogue.
 The pragmatics of politeness and impoliteness.
 Historical pragmatics.
 Metapragmatics in relation to conduct and etiquette manuals.

-Together with Gudrun Held (University of Salzburg) e Daniel Kadar (Dalian University of Foreign Languages, China, and Hungarian Academy of Sciences) I am preparing a double Special Issue of "The Journal of Historical Pragmatics", on Politeness in Historical Europe.
+Together with Gudrun Held (University of Salzburg) e Daniel Kadar (Dalian University of Foreign Languages, China, and Hungarian Academy of Sciences) I am the co-editor of the Special Issue Politeness in Historical Europe, forthcoming in "The Journal of Historical Pragmatics" (24.1).

 - 2022.
 Historical Etiquette.
 Etiquette Books in Nineteenth-Century Western Cultures.
 London: Palgrave Macmillan.

 - 2022.
 Book Review.
 Andreas H. Jucker and Irma Taavitsainen (eds.).
 2020.
 Manners, Norms and Transgressions in the History of English: Literary and linguistic approaches.
 (Pragmatics & Beyond New Series, 312).
 John Benjamins, viii, 298 pp. ISBN 9789027207463, EUR 95.00.
 Journal of Historical Sociolinguistics 8(1): 173–177.

 'Per carità: da formula di preghiera a espressione di disaccordo', special issue of SILTA, ed. by Giovanna Alfonzetti, Emanuele Banfi e Franca Orletti.